The most surefire way to generate debate among those who love sport is to ask any question that begins with “Who is the best…?”

-“Sports in my life was always the biggest thing,” said legendary sports commentator Pat Connolly.
+“Sport in my life was always the biggest thing,” says Connolly.
 “It superseded everything else, including school.
-It always seemed to be the top priority in my life and my mother kept telling me that if I did not set away from all those pucks, I would not amount to anything.
-She was quite right,” he said with a grin.
+It always seemed to be the top priority in my life and my mother kept telling me if I didn’t get away from all those pucks, I wouldn’t amount to anything.
+She was quite right,” he says with a grin.
 “If I’d only listened to her.”

-Connolly said he inherited his love for sports from his father, Patrick, and his uncle, Gene.
-Like most youngsters, he played baseball and hockey while growing up, but, after careful self-assessment, realized that he “was not very damn good!”
+Connolly says he inherited his love of sport from his father, Patrick and his uncle, Gene.
+He played baseball and hockey growing up, but, after careful self-assessment, realized that he “wasn’t very damn good.
+I learned very early that I’d have to get my fix in other ways.”

-In 1952, Connolly left CJCB to “explore this great country.”
-While in Flin Flon, Manitoba, he received a call from Danny Gallivan.
-Gallivan had just been named play-by-play man for the Montreal Canadiens, and wondered if Connolly might be interested in replacing him at CJCH in Halifax.
-Pat was, and came back to take over the role of sports director.
+In 1952 Connolly left CJCB to “explore this great country”.
+While in Flin Flon, Manitoba, he received a call from Danny Gallivan, who had just been named play-by-play man for the Montreal Canadiens.
+He wondered if Connolly might replace him at CJCH in Halifax.
+He came back to become sports director.
 From there, the rest is Nova Scotia broadcasting history.
-Connolly soon moved to CBC Halifax, and when TV debuted three years later, he became the first television sports caster in Atlantic Canada.
-“Those were the fun days, because nobody knew anything about the television medium, or very little, so we had a good time learning as we went along.”
+Connolly soon moved to CBC Halifax, and when TV debuted three years later, became the first television sportscaster in Atlantic Canada.

-A few years later, Connolly moved to Dartmouth, and spent the next 15 years at CFDR, where he became the voice of the Nova Scotia Voyageurs during their glory years in the 1970s.
+A few years later Connolly moved to Dartmouth for 15 years at CFDR as the voice of the NS Voyageurs during their glory years.
 “There were years when the Voyageurs would have beaten at least half of the teams in the NHL.
-Ken Dryden, Bob Gainey, Larry Robinson… we had some great players come through these parts.”
+Ken Dryden, Bob Gainey, Larry Robinson we had some great players come through these parts.”

-“I love what I do, and I have never lost my enthusiasm for sports or broadcasting.
-If I could go back, I would not do it differently.
+Today, Connolly remains in the sport spotlight as public address announcer with the Halifax Mooseheads and twice-weekly columnist with the Daily News.
+Retirement is a word he refuses to acknowledge.
+“I love what I do, and I’ve never lost my enthusiasm for sports or broadcasting.
+If I could go back, I wouldn’t do it differently.
 There are certainly no regrets.
 How many people get the opportunity to make a living at what they like to do best?
-It is the people I have met over the years that have made it all so enjoyable.
+It’s the people I’ve met over the years that have made it all so enjoyable.
 You meet so many it reaches a point where you can go all over the world, pick up the phone and call somebody you know.
-It has been a wonderful life.”
+It’s been a wonderful life.”

 • Broadcasting Career Began 1949